socomsystems/documentation/developer_manual/app/settings.rst

 Then, the implementing class should be added to the info.xml.
 Settings will be registered upon install and update.
-When settings are added to an existing, installed and enabled app, it should be made sure that the version is increased so Nextcloud can register the class.
+When settings are added to an existing, installed and enabled app, it should be made sure that the version is increased so cyfrSpaces can register the class.
 It is only possible to register one ISettings implementor.

 For a more complex example using embedded templates have a look at the